-October Planting Guide
+October Planting Guide Zones 5-6

 When you plant in the fall you get a huge head start in the spring.
 In fact in my opinion, if you didn’t get your garlic planted in the fall then don’t bother until next season!

 Garlic is best planted a week or 2 after your first expected fall frost (notice I said expected, not actual).
-For us that means we are planting around October 15th.
+For us, that means we are planting around October 15th.
 But if you have missed that date already, all is not lost.

-Which means a great crop of shallots in the late spring next year.
-I also recommend for both shallots and garlic that you cover the beds with a nice layer of mulch to help insulate the ground from the worst of winters cold.
+Which means a great crop of shallots in the late spring of next year.
+I also recommend for both shallots and garlic that you cover the beds with a nice layer of mulch to help insulate the ground from the worst of winter’s cold.

-Corn Salad or Mache is a little known salad green that grows very well in cool and even cold weather.
-Mache is one of only 2 crops I know of (claytonia being the second) that will continue to grow when we have less than 10 hours of day light in our gardens.
+Corn Salad or Mache is a little-known salad green that grows very well in cool and even cold weather.
+Mache is one of only 2 crops I know of (claytonia being the second) that will continue to grow when we have less than 10 hours of daylight in our gardens.

-In fact Mache loves growing this time of year and germinates better in temperatures around 65 degrees in the day time.
+In fact, Mache loves growing this time of year and germinates better in temperatures around 65 degrees in the daytime.
 So October is the perfect time to plant.

 Newly planted Mache is hardy enough that it can survive being unprotected in the garden over the winter.
-BUT it will do much better and grow much quicker with the protection of a cold frame or hoop house.
+However, it will do much better and grow much quicker with the protection of a cold frame or hoop house.

 Mache planted in October should germinate before the super cold weather comes and then will slowly grow in your hoop house and will be ready to start eating in February!!

-Order Mache Seeds here (Affiliate Link)
+Order Mache Seeds here.

 Kale planted in October will be ready to start harvesting leaves in early spring.
-It will likely germinate some time this month and then will sit quietly over the winter in your hoop house.
-Once the 10 hour days return in February, it will start growing again for a very early harvest!
+It will likely germinate sometime this month and then will sit quietly over the winter in your hoop house.
+Once the 10-hour days return in February, it will start growing again for a very early harvest!

 Next on the October planting guide is spinach.
 If you choose to plant spinach in October you are for sure planning for the future.
 October planted spinach will likely germinate late in the month and possibly get one or two “true leaves” before the cold sets in.

 Number 6 on the October Planting guide is lettuce.
 Lettuce is not nearly as hardy as the other crops listed above.
-But small, newly germinated lettuce plants are actually quite hardy.
+However small, newly germinated lettuce plants are actually quite hardy.
 Planted now the seeds will germinate and grow just a little.